 No tub baths, swimming pools, hot tubs, lakes etc. for 2 weeks.

-Use the Silvadene Cream on the treated area as much as you need to.
+Use the Silvadene Cream on the treated area as prescribed.

 Wear cotton underwear.